Gepardec/microprofile-training/docs/js-modules.md

 ### mp

-A simple utility module for global usable functionality.
+A simple utility module.

 #### Functions

+`registerOnLoad`
-`registerOnLoad` registers a function to the `DOMContentLoaded` event which guarantees that the page has been fully loaded and that the DOM is ready.
+registers a function to the `DOMContentLoaded` event which guarantees that the page has been fully loaded and that the DOM is ready.

 Usage
 ````javascript